Oliver Gildart: 2023

 In October 2022, Gildart was released early from his contract with a year left from the West Tigers.
 A one-year contract with the Dolphins for 2023 was subsequently confirmed.

 Gildart played on the wing for the Dolphins in one pre-season NRL trials match.
 Otherwise, he played as a centre for Central Queensland Capras in the Queensland Cup.
 On 1 August, Gildart signed with English side Leigh Leopards until the end of the 2023 Super League season.

 2025

 On 18 September, Gildart played in Hull Kingston Rovers 2025 last game of the regular season in victory over Warrington to claim the League Leaders Shield.

 On 9 October, Gildart played in Hull Kingston Rovers 2025 Super League Grand Final victory over Wigan to claim the treble.

+2026

+On 19 February, Gildart played in Hull Kingston Rovers World Club Challenge victory against Brisbane.

 International career

 In July 2018, Gildart was selected in the England Knights Performance Squad.
 Then, the 2019 Great Britain Lions tour of the Southern Hemisphere.
 His Great Britain test debut was against Tonga in 2019.